thegengen/cloudprint/README.md

 printers = CloudPrint::Printer.all                  # this will return a list of printers. my_printer = CloudPrint::Printer.find('printer_id') # this will get a printer with a specific id.

-my_printer.print(content: "<h1>Hello World</h1>") # the :content option can also take a File object as a parameter, CloudPrint accepts HTML and PDF files.
+my_printer.print(content: "<h1>Hello World</h1>", content_type: "text/html") # the :content option can also take a File object as a parameter, CloudPrint accepts HTML and PDF files.
 ```

 Here's where the second kind of object comes in.
 If your content has been